namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 By default, namel3ss stores records in an in‑memory store for the duration of program execution (i.e. while your CLI or Studio process runs).
 If you restart the process, data resets.
 Future versions may introduce persistent backends (e.g. SQLite) with minimal changes to the language.
 Meanwhile, you can rely on the deterministic state when building prototypes and demos.

 Uniqueness constraints ensure that no two records share the same value in a unique field.
-When saving a record, if a value already exists, the runtime returns a structured error with code unique .
+When saving a record, if a value already exists, the engine returns a structured error with code unique .
 You can catch and handle this error in a flow or display it as form validation in the UI.

 ## Part VI: Full‑Stack UI